santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Encode Efficiency Index.md

 | 4    | PSA                     | 7.89%      | 17.11 |

 This system clearly shows how groups' effectiveness shifts based on your target ratio.
 For example, iVy and PSA excel at high compression (10%) with Tier 1 placement but fall to Tier 4 when targeting 25%, while groups like QxR and BRiAN show the opposite pattern, moving from Tier 3 to Tier 1.
 Streaming services show interesting variations too - Movies Anywhere performs better at higher bitrates (Tier 1 at 25%) while Amazon Prime maintains mid-tier performance in both scenarios.

+These examples only show a very small fraction (1%) of the actual release groups & streaming services that are used in this metric.

 ## Frequently Asked Questions